 There are two main types of chamomile that you can both grow and get extracts from.
-The easiest way to think of them is Roman chamomile (Anthemis nobilis) is the type that you can grow low-lying chamomile lawns with.
-It’s a perennial and doesn’t grow more than a few inches off the ground, and is oftentimes much shorter.
+Roman chamomile (Anthemis nobilis) is the type that you can grow low-lying chamomile lawns with.
+It’s a perennial and doesn’t grow more than a foot off the ground, and is oftentimes much shorter.
 German chamomile (Matricaria chamomilla syn.
 Matricaria recutita) is a much taller (18-24″) annual plant, so you start it from seeds each year, and it benefits from supports.
 It does like to self-seed, though, so look for tiny seedlings in autumn and winter and consider transplanting them.

 Benefits of Chamomile for the skin

 The essential oil I use in this recipe is Roman chamomile, but you could use German if you wish.
 If you’re looking for more skin therapy from your chamomile oil, though, German has far more benefits.
 Used in lotions, creams, and serums, German chamomile helps ease the symptoms of eczema and inflammation and helps regenerate the skin.
 That’s why I use it in this chamomile skin cream recipe.

 Both types of essential oil are expensive, so if you’d like to skip using them, feel free.
 Though I love how gorgeous it smells, essential oils are always an optional ingredient in soap recipes.
 Also, if you’d like to use a different essential oil, you can learn how much of each is safe to use in this essential oil for soapmaking chart.